CSage-713705/helTimeline/README.md

    - We may request changes or additional information
    - Once approved, the PR will be merged and the event will appear on the timeline

+## Deployment

+This project is deployed using GitHub Pages with GitHub Actions.
+Any changes pushed to the `master` branch will trigger a new build and deployment automatically.

+To check the deployment status, visit the "Actions" tab in the GitHub repository.

+## License

 This project is provided under the MIT license.
 See the LICENSE file for more details.